AlfonsoRodr/Empotrados/README.md

 /**
  * @brief Initializes the password system hardware and state.
  *
- * Sets up the LCD display, buzzer, LED, serial communication and the I2C Communication Handler.
+ * Sets up the LCD display, buzzer, serial communication and the I2C Communication Handler.
  * Also initializes the password buffer for user input.
  *
  * @see I2CCommunication module.